josephschmitt/gifbot/README.md

 2. Scroll down and ad a new Slash Command
    ![](http://cl.ly/WsJY/image.png)
 3. Fill in the information under "Settings".
-	a.
-For command, enter in '/gif'
+	1. For command, enter in '/gif'
-	b.
-For URL, point it to wherever you'll be uploading the gifbot.php file from this repository
+	2. For URL, point it to wherever you'll be uploading the gifbot.php file from this repository
-	c.
-The other two don't really matter
+	3. The other two don't really matter
 4. Save the integration

 Next, we need to set up an Incoming Webhook, which will handle displaying the gif results from the Giphy API.